-Differential diagnoses include hypochondroplasia, thanatophoric dysplasia (types I and II), and SADDAN (see these terms).
+Differential diagnoses include hypochondroplasia, thanatophoric dwarfism (types I and II), and SADDAN (see these terms).

 Prenatal diagnosis can occur incidentally during routine prenatal ultrasound examination in the 3rd trimester.
 In high risk pregnancies, or in those where achondroplasia is suspected after an ultrasound, fetal DNA can be tested for the FGFR3 mutation to confirm diagnosis.
 Pre-implantation genetic diagnosis is possible in specialized laboratories.